HexalCCG/hexal/card-design/element-earth.md

 # Card Design - Earth

+## Hero

+Hero - **Hivequeen Ngaat**
+	Cost: 4 Earth
+	4 health
+	Your Earth creatures' costs are reduced by 1.
+Whenever you summon an Earth creature, draw a card.

-## Creature - Small
+## Creatures

 Creature - **Awakened Vines**
-	Cost: none
+	Cost: 0
-	1 / 3
+	1 / 2

+Creature - **Carnivorous Fern**
+	Cost: 0
+	2 / 1
+	At the end of your opponent's turn, if either player controls a damaged creature, you may summon this creature from your hand.

 Creature - **Forest Sprite**
-	Cost: none
+	Cost: 0
 	1 / 1
-	You may channel this creature from the battlefield when paying for any Earth creature.
+	While you control another Earth creature, this creature cannot be targeted by attacks or spells.

 Creature - **Spore-Infested Boar**
-	Cost: none
+	Cost: 1 Earth
 	2 / 1
 	When this creature is destroyed by combat damage, search your deck for an Earth card.
 Reveal it to your opponent and draw it, then shuffle your deck.

 Creature - **Relentless Eagle**
-	Cost: channel 1 Earth
+	Cost: 1 Earth
-	2 / 2
+	1 / 1
 	The first time this creature is destroyed, resummon it.

+Creature - **Armoured Crocodile**
+	Cost: 2 Earth
+	2 / 3

 Creature - **Mana Sapper**
-	Cost: channel 2 Earth
+	Cost: 2 Earth
 	1 / 2
-	When this creature damages an opponent, remove the top card of their discard pile from play, and if you do, draw a card.
+	When this creature damages an opponent, exile the top card of their mana pool, and if you do, draw a card.

-## Creature - Big
+Creature - **Evolving Shrub**
+	Cost: 2 Earth
+	0 / 2
+	Earth spells you cast targeting this creature cost nothing.

 Creature - **Earth Spiritsinger**
-	Cost: channel 3 Earth
+	Cost: 3 Earth
 	2 / 2
 	Whenever you summon an Earth creature, draw a card.

-Creature - **Evolving Shrub**
-	Cost: channel 2 Earth cards
-	0 / 4
-	Earth spells you cast targeting this creature cost nothing.

 Creature - **Awakened Oak**
-	Cost: channel 4 Earth
+	Cost: 4 Earth
 	2 / 4
 	Spells your opponent casts that can target this creature must target this creature.

-## Hero

-Hero - **Hivequeen Ngaat**
+Creature - **Restless Willow**
-	Cost: channel 4 Earth
+	Cost: 4 Earth
-	4 health
+	4 / 3
-	When this hero enters the battlefield, shuffle your discard pile into your deck.
-Your Earth creatures' channel costs are reduced by 1.

-## Spell - Action Instant
+## Spell - Instantaneous

-Spell, Action Instant - **Alarm Pheromone**
+Spell, Instantaneous - **Alarm Pheromone**
-	Cost: none
+	Cost: 0
 	If you control an Earth creature, draw two cards.

-Spell, Action Instant - **Earthen Reclamation**
+Spell, Instantaneous - **Earthen Reclamation**
-	Cost: channel 2 Earth
+	Cost: 2 Earth
-	If you control an Earth creature, destroy a target creature or item.
+	If you control an Earth creature, destroy a target creature.

+Spell, Instantaneous - **Recycle**
+	Cost: 0
+	Destroy a creature.
+Your opponent adds the top card of their exile pile to their hand.

-## Spell - Action Permanent
+## Spell - Permanent

+## Spell - Field

-Spell, Action Permanent - **Rainstorm**
+Spell, Field - **Rainforest**
-	Cost: channel 1 Earth
+	Cost: 1 Earth
 	Each player draws an additional card at the start of their turns.

-## Spell - Action Enchantment
+## Spell - Enchantment

-Spell, Action Enchantment - **Seeping Poison**
+Spell, Enchantment - **Contact Poison**
-	Cost: none
+	Cost: 0
 	Enchant a creature.
-It gains +2 attack and -1 health.
+It gains +2 / -1.

-Spell, Action Enchantment - **Ironskin Runes**
+Spell, Enchantment - **Growth**
-	Cost: channel 1 Earth
+	Cost: 0
 	Enchant a creature.
+It gains +1 / +1.

+Spell, Enchantment - **Ironskin Runes**
+	Cost: 1 Earth
+	Enchant a creature.
 It gains "Whenever this creature would take damage, it instead takes 1 less damage".

+Spell, Enchantment - **Entangle**
+	Cost: 1 Earth
+	Enchant a creature.
+It gains "Cannot attack".

+Spell, Enchantment - **Sprite's Blessing**
+	Cost: 2 Earth
+	Enchant a creature.
+It gains +2 / +2.
+Search your deck for any "Sprite" cards.
+Reveal and draw them all.

 ## Spell - Reaction